-For all that goes into ERP implementation — it is, after all, managing and streamlining all the most essential parts of a business — strategizing every step should be a nonnegotiable.
+For all that goes into ERP implementation — ERP, or Enterprise Resource Planning, is, after all, managing, streamlining and tying together all the most essential parts of a business — strategizing every step should be a nonnegotiable.

-To better understand the components of a successful ERP strategy and implementation, how an ERP can support business operations and better decision making, and how bringing in a veteran can elevate the process, we asked Howard along with interim executives Tony DeLima and Alonso Vargas to walk us through the essential elements.
+To better understand the components of a successful ERP implementation and strategy, how an ERP can support business operations and better decision making, and how bringing in a veteran can elevate the process, we asked Howard along with interim executives Tony DeLima and Alonso Vargas to walk us through the essential elements.

 Choosing the Right ERP System

-DeLima, who has architected technology strategies at a range of companies such as CITCO, a large hedge fund administrator, says the days of viewing the large, monolithic options — say, SAP, Oracle, JD Edwards, and so on — as the end all-be all for all areas of the business are few and far between.
+DeLima, architect of technology strategies at a range of companies such as CITCO, a large hedge fund administrator, says the days of viewing the large, monolithic options — say, SAP, Oracle, JD Edwards, and so on — as the end-all be-all for a business are nearly over.

 Especially if you’re getting into global implementation “you have many diverse cultures and often have unique requirements by location,” Howard says.
 “Those things play a part in the decision-making process.”